Test Id : MAMLF

 Submit only 1 of the following specimens:

-Collection Instructions: Blocks prepared with alternative fixation methods may be acceptable; provide fixation method used.
+Collection Instructions: Submit a formalin-fixed, paraffin-embedded tumor tissue block.
+Blocks prepared with alternative fixation methods will be attempted but are less favorable for successful results by fluorescence in situ hybridization testing; provide fixation method used.

 If not ordering electronically, complete, print, and send an Oncology Test Request (T729) with the specimen.